 1. Mix the cream and milk powder in a frying pan.

-2. Cook on medium heat until mixture starts leaving the sides of the frying pan and becomes soft runny dough.
+2. Cook on medium heat until the mixture starts leaving the sides of the frying pan and becomes soft runny dough.
 Stir continuously so the mixture does not burn on the bottom of the pan.

 3. Turn off the heat and add coconut, almonds, melon seeds, sugar, and cardamom powder.
 Mix together well.